ArkCase/ark_helm_charts/README.md

 ## Prerequisites

-If you are deploying only a portion of the stack to Kubernetes, please verify the combation of Virtual Machine based infrastructure and products are compatable with the Container based containers with Arkcase Support Team.
+If you are deploying only a portion of the stack to Kubernetes, please verify the combation of Virtual Machine based infrastructure and products are compatable with the Container based containers with ArkCase Support Team.

 ### Helm charts